-Choosing best nozzle for sandblasting productively shouldn’t be difficult when you know your compressors CFM rating and match it with nozzle bore size!
+Choosing best blast cleaning nozzle for sandblasting productively shouldn’t be difficult, when you know your compressors CFM rating and match it with nozzle bore size!

 So, you are looking to optimize performance of your blast cleaning system?
 What should you be looking at first?
 The simple answer is look at your compressor’s air output and how to use available air to select the best size of the sandblasting nozzle to maximize blast cleaning productivity.
 Most efficient blast cleaning systems will need sufficient compressed air to supply continually at least 95 to 100 PSI at the blast cleaning nozzle.
 There are situations where less forceful blast cleaning may be needed using softer abrasives, under these circumstances, a lower nozzle psi might be acceptable.

-Compressor – the most important part of the blast cleaning system.
+Compressor – one of the most important parts of a blast cleaning system.

-First and most important thing to remember is that your compressor needs to provide constant high volume with constant high pressure there is no point having high pressure and low volume or high volume and low pressure!
+First and most important thing to remember is that your compressor needs to supply air with constant high volume and constant high pressure.
+There is no point having high pressure and low volume or high volume and low pressure!
 Your system will not work efficiently.

 Another important point to consider is any pressure drop between compressor and your (new) blast cleaning nozzle.
 There are several main areas in the blast system that can contribute to pressure drop: (1) length and I.D. of air hose and air lines running from compressor to moisture separator.
 (2) Moisture separator and (3) Length and I.D. of blast hose.
 Air supply valve on compressor will point to minimum I.D. of air hose you should use.
 You do not want to be using a ¾ or 1” ID air hose on a 1-1/2” compressor air control valve, this can cause a pressure drop between 5 and 20 PSI.
 Air hose should also have a smooth inner wall.
 A coarse textured inner wall on air hose will also contribute towards a pressure drop.